 - Daylight fluorescent color clothing is not required for hunting turkeys.
 However, turkey hunters are encouraged to wear it as a precaution.
 Successful turkey hunters are also encouraged to put an orange ribbon on the turkey when carrying it out of the woods.
-See Hunting Safety Tips for a guide to courteous and safe turkey hunting.
+See Hunting Safety Tips (Hunting Regulations) for a guide to courteous and safe turkey hunting.

 Turkey Hunting Devices and Regulations

 - Shotguns cannot hold more than three shells in the magazine and chamber combined.
 Shotguns capable of holding more than three shells must be plugged with a one-piece filler which cannot be removed from the loading end.

 - During the Junior Turkey Hunting Days, Spring Season and Winter Season, hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, air guns that shoot arrows or bolts or vertical bows.

 - In the Fall Season, turkey hunters may only use air guns (that shoot arrows, bolts or bullets), crossbows, handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), rifles or vertical bows.